 Skip to content

-15. Regression assumptions and diagnostics⚓︎
+15. Regression assumptions and diagnostics

-Module items⚓︎
+Module items

-R Script file⚓︎
+R Script file code

-Copy the code below ➜ Paste into [[RStudio console]] ➜ Hit Enter
+• [[Copy the code]] below ➜ Paste into [[RStudio console]] ➜ Hit Enter.

-Lab assignment⚓︎
+Lab assignment

 Regression analysis assumptions and diagnostics

-Sample lab assignment⚓︎
+Sample lab assignment

-Learning outcomes⚓︎
+Learning outcomes

-1. Learn the assumptions of regression analysis
+1. Learn the five key assumptions of regression analysis

-2. Identify the issues posed by homoscedasticity and heteroscedasticity
+1. Identify the issues posed by homoscedasticity and heteroscedasticity

-3. Identify the issues posed by non-normally distributed variables
+2. Identify the issues posed by multicollinearity

-4. Identify the issues posed by curvilinear relationships
+3. Identify the issues posed by curvilinear relationships

-5. Identify the issues posed by multicollinearity
+5. Identify the issues posed by the lack of 10% minimum threshold

-[[Linear regression assumptions]] - Overview⚓︎
+[[Linear regression assumptions]] - Overview

 • Assumption 1: